Raphael Parker

 What company does Raphael Parker work for?

-Raphael Parker's current role is Chief Revenue Officer (CRO).
+Raphael Parker is listed as Chief Revenue Officer (CRO) at Mandolin.

 What is Raphael Parker's email address?